Home > Cupcakes > Small Batch Black Forest Cupcakes

 Cherry Filling

-• In a small saucepan, add the quartered cherries and cornstarch slurry.
+• Make the cherry filling first.
+In a small saucepan without the heat on, add the water and cornstarch.
+Mix until the cornstarch dissolves.
+Then add the cherries.
 Cook over medium heat until the cherries start to break down and release their juices.
-Then add the maple syrup and sweeten to taste.
-Continue to cook the cherries over medium-low heat until the sauce begins to thicken like jam – about 10 – 15 minutes.
+Add the maple syrup and sweeten to taste.
+Continue to cook the cherries over medium-low heat until the sauce begins to thicken.
+This may take about 10 minutes.

 • Transfer to a bowl and set aside, or refrigerate, until ready to assemble the cupcakes.